 What makes Lexmark smart printers and multifunction products (MFPs) smart is their ability to run and configure apps that automate manual tasks, enhance security and guide users through your business processes with ease.
 But like any programmable devices with comprehensive configuration options, they should be as carefully protected as any PC or server on your network.
-Lexmark devices include a variety of function access controls, authentication and authorisation mechanisms and an optional backup password to keep unauthorised users from altering the device’s settings, including security settings.
+Lexmark devices include a variety of function access controls, authentication and authorization mechanisms and an optional backup password to keep unauthorized users from altering the device’s settings, including security settings.

 In the event that an administrative password is lost or forgotten, or the device has lost network connectivity, the secure password reset feature resets the access control setting on the device’s security menu to allow access.

 Backup password provides access to the security menu of the device regardless of the assigned protection method or the availability of that method.
 For example, if an LDAP server or network is unavailable, an administrator would still have access to the security menu of the device to make the necessary adjustments for accessing the device.

 Secure boot technology validates that the firmware installed on the device is genuine Lexmark firmware.
 Should non-genuine firmware be detected, users receive notification.

 Continually monitors firmware to detect any changes or tampering during operation.

 To learn more about Lexmark's solutions, contact us today.